TheSethRose/Time-Capsule/README.md

 Time Capsule is a powerful tool designed to continuously capture and store your digital activities, creating a comprehensive digital memory.
 Currently, it focuses on audio capture and transcription, with plans to expand to other forms of digital activity logging and advanced memory recall features.

+## 🚧 Work in Progress 🚧

+**DISCLAIMER: Time Capsule is currently under heavy construction.
+Many features mentioned in this README are planned but not yet implemented.
+The current version focuses primarily on audio capture and transcription.**

 ## ✨ Current Features

 - 🎙️ Real-time microphone recording